Search for Stories

 “We have Columbia College, I go there and we have eight week classes,” said Battle, a former Eastfield student.
 “It’s happening more often than you might think.
 It’s not something new.”

 It is believed that some skills classes, like instrument courses, will remain 16 week terms.

-She said that if students need more access to tutoring, extended campus hours for time to work on projects or any changes in student services that SGA would advocate for those things.
+She said that if students need more access to tutoring, extended campus hours to work on projects or any changes in student services that Student Government Association would advocate for those changes.